iterative/dvc.org/static/docs/commands-reference/get-url.md

 ## Description

+> Like `dvc init`, this is one of the few commands that doesn't require an
+> existing DVC project to run.

 In some cases it's convenient to get a data file or directory from a remote location.
 The `dvc get-url` command helps the user do so.
-The `url` argument should provide the location of the data to be imported, while `out` can be used to specify the (path and) file name desired for the imported data file or directory.
+The `url` argument should provide the location of the data to be downloaded, while `out` can be used to specify the (path and) file name desired for the downloaded data file or directory.

 It's important to note that this command does not require an initialized